 Consideration of adjustment range

 The next consideration is the range of adjustment they have.
-Some bikes, such as gravel bikes, will have a lot of range when it comes to working with lots of users.
+Some bikes, such as gravel bikes, will have a lot of range when working with many users.
 Others will be very limited, such as time trial bikes.

 Using bike sizing charts

 We use bike sizing charts and a general starting guide so you know how to get into the correct range.
-Then after, we make a few considerations to get you the perfect size.
+Then, we will consider a few things to get you the perfect size.

 Bike sizing charts: find out what size bike you need